Jassa Singh Ahluwalia: Occupation of Kapurthala, 1779

 In December 1779, Jassa Singh embarked on a decisive campaign to assert his authority over Kapurthala.
 This strategic region, nestled along the left bank of the River Beas, had been under the control of Rae Ibrahim Bhatti.
 Rae Ibrahim's failure to pay the annual tribute of one lakh rupees, which had been overdue for some time, sparked Jassa Singh's action.
 Furthermore, Ibrahim's construction of 13 forts around the town, including the strategically located Rae-ka-kot near Afghan colonies, raised concerns about his growing power.

 Jassa Singh had previously demonstrated his military prowess by capturing Rae-ka-kot in 1770 with the help of Murar Singh and Shaikh Karimulilah.
 He then appointed Chait Singh as the thanadar of the region.
 However, tensions escalated in 1777 when Jassa Singh's son-in-law, Mohar Singh, was killed by a gunshot from one of the forts near Kapurthala.
 Despite Ibrahim's apologies and claims of innocence, Jassa Singh demanded justice and eventually decided to take over Kapurthala.

 Upon arriving at Kapurthala, Jassa Singh's forces clashed with Rae Ibrahim's, and the Bhatti chief retreated to the main fort.
 Jassa Singh set up camp at Shaikhpur village, while his cousin, Kanwar Bhag Singh, successfully captured several surrounding villages.
 These villages included: Andresa, Dialpur, Bholath, Bhoian, Bohal, Brahmwal, Chakoke, Dainwind, Dala, Dhaliwal, Dhilwan, Hamira, Karael, Khakhrain, Kularan, Lakhanki, Lohian, Mullanwal, Nadali, Parveznagar, Ramidi, Sidhwan, and Wadalli.
-Rae Ibrahim soon realized the futility of resistance and sued for peace.
+Rae Ibrahim soon realised the futility of resistance and sued for peace.
 He sent a horse as a gift and dispatched his officials, Diwan Lahori Mal and Bora Mal, to negotiate terms.

 Jassa Singh agreed to let Rae Ibrahim leave safely with his family and belongings.
 He also provided him with a place to live and a fixed allowance, demonstrating his magnanimity.
 In the end, Kapurthala became the headquarters of Kanwar Bhag Singh and the capital of the Ahluwalia misl.
 Jassa Singh continued to reside at Fatehabad, solidifying his leadership and the Ahluwalia misl's dominance in the region.